bjoerrrn/discord-cleaner-bot/README.md

 DISCORD_GUILD_ID=123456789012345678
 ```

-### 6. Registering Your Bot in Discord
+### 6. Register Your Bot

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications)
-2. Click “New Application” and give it a name
+2. Click “New Application” → Name it
-3. Under “Bot”, click “Add Bot”
+3. Under “Bot” → “Add Bot”
-4. Click “Reset Token” → Copy this token and add it to your `.env`
+4. Click “Reset Token” → Add it to your `.env`

 ### 7. Invite the Bot to Your Server

-1. In the Developer Portal, go to `OAuth2 > URL Generator`
+1. In the Developer Portal → `OAuth2 > URL Generator`
-2. Under scopes, select:
-   - `bot`
+2. Scopes: `bot`
-3. Under Bot Permissions, select:
+3. Bot Permissions:
    - Read Messages/View Channels
    - Send Messages
    - Manage Roles
    - Kick Members
-4. Copy the generated URL and open it in your browser to invite the bot
+4. Open the generated URL to invite the bot

-### 8. Get Your Discord Guild (Server) ID
+### 8. Get Your Server (Guild) ID

-1. In Discord: `User Settings > Advanced > Enable Developer Mode`
+1. Enable Developer Mode in Discord: `User Settings > Advanced`
-2. Right-click your server icon → Click "Copy Server ID"
+2. Right-click server icon → “Copy Server ID”
-3. Paste this ID into the `.env` file as `DISCORD_GUILD_ID`
+3. Paste into `.env` as `DISCORD_GUILD_ID`

 ---

 ## 🔁 Run the Bot Automatically with systemd

-### 1. Create a systemd Service File
+### 1. Create a systemd Service

 ```bash
 sudo nano /etc/systemd/system/discord-cleaner.service
 ```

-Paste the following, updating paths as needed:
+Paste and edit paths:

 ```ini
 [Unit]